Fausto 5.0

 Fausto 5.0 is a 2001 Spanish psychological thriller film directed by Àlex Ollé, Carlos Padrissa and Isidro Ortiz from a screenplay by Fernando León de Aranoa.
 It stars Miguel Ángel Solá, Eduard Fernández, and Najwa Nimri.

 Fausto 5.0 is the last part of a trilogy dedicated to the figure of Faust.
-The first two instalments were F@ust 3.0 (originally a play) and The Damnation of Faust (originally an opera).
+The first two installments were F@ust 3.0 (originally a play) and The Damnation of Faust (originally an opera).
 All three films were developed for the screen by La Fura dels Baus, an experimental theatre group from Barcelona.

 Plot

 The plot takes place in Barcelona.
 A doctor – Fausto – on the verge of a nervous breakdown, meets a former patient – Santos Vella – who promises to grant his every wish.
 Reality starts dissolving and Fausto begins to lose control.